linode/ansible-specdoc/README.md

                         The file to output the documentation to.
   -f {yaml,json,jinja2}, --output_format {yaml,json,jinja2}
                         The output format of the documentation.
-  -j, --inject          Inject the output documentation into the `DOCUMENTATION` field of input module.
+  -j, --inject          Inject the output documentation into the `DOCUMENTATION`, `RETURN`, and `EXAMPLES` fields of input module.
   -t TEMPLATE_FILE, --template_file TEMPLATE_FILE
                         The file to use as the template for templated formats.
 ```